-How to Help a Friend Quit Smoking
+How To Help a Friend Who's Trying to Quit Smoking

 Sometimes people need a little help to get onto the path to quit smoking.
 Most people don’t ask for help, even if they need it.
 If you have a family member or friend who needs to stop smoking, here are some tips to getting the conversation started and what you can do to help.